-Subaru Forester hybrid interior & comfort
+Subaru Forester hybrid interior, dashboard & comfort

 The Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside